SModelS/smodels.github.io/next.md

 ------------------------------------------------------------------------
 ### 9 Aug 2026: [SModelS version 3.2.0](https://github.com/SModelS/smodels/releases) available ([what's new](https://smodels.readthedocs.io/en/latest/ReleaseUpdate.html))

-  * First support for NN surrogate statistical models (ONNX format)
+  * **First support for NN surrogate statistical models (ONNX format)**
 	* Modified the syntax for statistical models in the database: in the globalInfo.txt files, the fields datasetOrder, covariance, jsonFiles and jsonFiles\_FullLikelihood have been replaced by regionMappings, regionSets and statModels.
-Note that this BREAKS BACKWARDS COMPATIBILITY
+Note that this **breaks backwards compatibility**
   * Small fixes in likelihood calculations and pyhf interface
   * Moved all interfaces from .likelihoods to .nlls
   * Updated lheReader to properly deal with MG5 LHE files